mesoform/enterprise-cloud-admin-tool/README.md

 1. [example-ecat-project-config](https://github.com/mesoform/example-ecat-project-config) — contains terraform
 variable files.
 1. [example-ecat-deployment-code](https://github.com/mesoform/example-ecat-deployment-code) — contains terraform infrastructure code.

+* The example-ecat-deployment-code should be updated with path to the remote state bucket and prefix

 Please note, that both config and code repos require certain structure to be valid:
 * top-level directories must be named like: `gcp`, `aws`, or `azure`.